ylu149/FFT-Optimization-on-GPU-and-CPU/README.md

 # FFT-Optimization
-The goal of this project is to create a fast foruier transform algorithm and utilize hardware optimizations via the CPU and GPU to speed up performance.
+The goal of this project is to create various fast fourier transform algorithms utilizing hardware optimizations via the CPU and GPU to speed up performance.